The Lawnmower Man (film): Development

 Milton Subotsky and Andrew Donally first acquired the film rights to Night Shift (1978), the anthology the story appeared in, in 1978.
 Edward and Valerie Abraham wrote a screenplay for an anthology film adapting "The Lawnmower Man", "The Mangler", and "Trucks" revolving around the theme of humanity's relationship with technology.
 Dino De Laurentiis purchased the rights to the screenplay in 1984 with the intention of making a series of King anthology films beginning with Cat's Eye (1985).
 However, it was later decided that the stories should be made into individual films, beginning with the adaptation of "Trucks" as Maximum Overdrive (1986).
 Allied Vision acquired the rights to adapt "The Lawnmower Man" but struggled to adapt the story into a feature-length film.

 Meanwhile, director Brett Leonard and producer Gimel Everett wrote an original screenplay about virtual reality technology titled Cyber God.
 They were inspired by seeing Jaron Lanier and his VPL Research technology at a San Francisco event called "Cyberthon"; Brosnan later suggested using some of Lanier's lines in the film, and both VPL's DataSuit and EyePhone appear in the film as props.
 Allied Vision decided to combine the two projects, and between May and August 1990 they rewrote their script into The Lawnmower Man.

+Writing

 The new screenplay carried minor elements of King's original story, including the scene where Jobe kills Peter's father with the lawnmower "Big Red", and the aftermath in which the police state that they found some of his remains in the birdbath.
 The addition of a government agency known as "The Shop" was drawn from separate works of King's, such as Firestarter (1980) and The Tommyknockers (1987).

+Filming and visual effects

 Principal photography on the film began on May 28, 1991, in Los Angeles with a $10 million budget.
 The computer-generated imagery (CGI) was created for the film by Angel Studios.
 The scene where the priest is set on fire is an early use of motion capture, and was done by an Italian company who used the technology as a tool for golf training.
 A technique called the Gemini process was used to transfer CGI onto film by putting the digital images on a high-resolution cathode-ray tube (CRT) screen, frame by frame, which were then shot with a motion picture camera.
 The supervising sound editor was Frank Serafine, who was hired as a result of his sound creation work in the 1982 film Tron.
 Fuji Creative's Masao Takiyama is also credited as a co-producer.